 Hike: The Table Rock Trail at Table Rock State Park, near Pickens, South Carolina (about 37 minutes northwest of Greenville, SC, and 1 hour south of Asheville, NC), is a 6.4 mile, strenuous hike with over 2,000 feet of elevation gain.
-This is not far from Sassafras Mountain, and even connects to it via the Sassafras Mountain Trail.
-My brother and I hiked this after Sassafras Mountain on Friday, 5/22/2020.
+Not far from Sassafras Mountain, it even connects to it via the Sassafras Mountain Trail.
+My brother and I hiked this trail after Sassafras Mountain on Friday, 5/22/2020.

 Goal: To do this hike faster than the prescribed 5 hours!
 To me, 5 hours for a 6.4 mile hike sounds slow, but then again, this one is rated “hard” and has a lot of elevation gain.
 Another reason I didn’t want to take too long was that we still needed to drive to Georgia (2 hours) and set up our tent to camp that night.

 Gear: Camelbak with 1.5 liters of water, plus an extra 17 oz bottle of water with Nuun electrolytes, snacks, First aid kit, self protection, rain coat, space blanket, borrowed trekking poles.

 Gastronomy: Fueled by BBQ from this morning’s hike, and packed Clif shot blocks in watermelon flavor (yum!), a Rice Krispie treat, and a Clif bar (which I ended up not eating).

 Weather: Of course, more rain.
 As we made the drive, it definitely looked like rain.
 I hoped it would hold off long enough for us to get some great views.
 It was warm enough (upper 60’s) that we wouldn’t be too cold if we got drenched, but I had my raincoat just in case (good thing!)